All Episodes

 It showed up an hour after the chopper that was fired on went down.

-You know, folks, I um I'm sitting here remembering Brian Williams used to call this program before he became the nightly news anchor.
+You know, folks, I'm sitting here remembering Brian Williams used to call this program before he became the nightly news anchor.

-Back at the MSNBC used to be entirely different than it is today.
+Back in the day, MSNBC used to be entirely different than it is today.

 It used to be a news network that actually was trying to be a mainstream that would have been still liberal, but news network.

-And in fact, when it first went on the air as MSNBC, the MS was from Microsoft, it still is the original partner.
+And in fact, when it first went on the air as MSNBC, the MS was for Microsoft.

-And if you remember, way back in those days, it wasn't that long in the 90s, that uh they had a number of tech-oriented uh half hours and full hours and guests and hosts.
+And if you remember way back in those, it wasn't that long, it's in the 90s, that they had a number of tech-oriented half-hours and full hours and guests and hosts.

-And they made a big deal of incorporating computers and the uh and the web, the internet, with their presentation of the news.
+And they made a big deal of incorporating computers and the web, the internet, with their presentation of the news.

 And they had, you know, Ann Coulter was a star on MSNBC back in the day, and Laura Ingram was a star back in the day on MSNBC.